School Fees in Singapore: The Cost of Education for Your Child (2021)

 Secondary schools in Singapore are split into 5 types: government schools, government-aided schools, independent schools, specialised independent schools (e.g. SOTA), and special education schools.

-The amount of school fees payable depend on the type of secondary school your child is enrolled in.
-The table below presents the maximum monthly fee for 4 years of secondary school education.
-The fees for specialised independent schools and special education schools are not provided as these are dependent on the individual school themselves.
+The amount of school fees payable depends on the type of secondary school your child is enrolled in.
+The table below presents the maximum fee for 4 years of secondary school education.

 (monthly fee)

-Looking at the price difference, it might make sense for a Singaporean parent to choose government or government-aided schools for their child.
-The total difference in payment between these two types of schools and an international school is at a whopping $11,000.
-This is no small figure.
-Given the improving landscape of education in Singapore and the professionalisation of teachers across all schools, it would not make a huge difference to your child should you decide to enroll them in a government school.
-Furthermore, as our Education Ministers like to say, “Every school is a good school”.
+Given the improving landscape of education in Singapore and the professionalisation of teachers across all schools, it would not make a huge difference to your child should you decide to enrol them in a government school.

 Post-Secondary Education